 - Archive all the changes in a Change Request Register.
 Even rejected requests should be documented to avoid problems with forgetful stakeholders.

 Change is unavoidable, so it’s important to learn how to handle requirement changes in the middle of an iteration, whether you’re a project manager, Product Owner, or other decisionmakermportant stakeholder.

 The exact process will depend on the type of your project.

 While Agile change management process encourages changes throughout the development process, the Waterfall model often resists change due to high implementation cost, especially later in the project.

 You can use our change control process even on the most structured projects.

-And if you need some help in managing a high-pace Agile project or a team of professionals to build your dream product, you can always rely on MindK.
+And if you need some help in managing a high-pace Agile project, you might benefit from Agile software development consulting at MindK.